 US-15 continues south from Gettysburg across the Maryland border, and there’s little to stop for until Thurmont (pop.
-6,125), “Gateway to the Mountains.”
+6,170), “Gateway to the Mountains.”
 The green expanse of Catoctin Mountain Park, fully recovered after previous centuries of logging activity, protects some 5,810 acres of hardwood forest, a handful of 1,500-foot peaks, and the presidential retreat at Camp David, hidden away in the woods and strictly off-limits to visitors (for security reasons, Camp David doesn’t even appear on park maps).
-The Catoctin park visitors center (301/663-9388, daily) along Hwy-77 two miles west of US-15 provides information on cabins, camping, and maps of the many hiking trails, including a short trail from the visitors center to the preserved remains of the Blue Blazes whiskey still, where rangers demonstrate moonshine-making on summer weekends.
+The Catoctin park visitors center (301/663-9388, daily) along Hwy-77 a little more than two miles west of US-15 provides information on cabins, camping, and maps of the many hiking trails, including a short trail from the visitors center to the preserved remains of the Blue Blazes whiskey still.

 Spreading along the south side of Hwy-77, Maryland-run Cunningham Falls State Park offers more natural scenery and a pleasant swimming area in Hunting Creek Lake.
 There’s a snack bar and boats for rent, and a half-mile trail leads to the eponymous cascade.